 In fact, medical electrodes are crucial components of cardiac pacing, cardiac defibrillation, and neurostimulation systems.
-And these electrodes, which are typically made from MP35N®, often depend on precision CNC Swiss-style machining for important features.
+And these electrodes, which are typically made from MP35N®, often depend on precision Swiss-style metal CNC machining for important features.

 In general, medical electrodes are designed to come into contact with body tissue and deliver an electrical signal to the treatment area via a catheter or similar device.
 These signal delivery systems — whether for pacing, defibrillation, or neurostimulation — have three main components:

 - The pulse generator, which creates the electrical signal